 Imagine for a moment what it was like to care for 3,000 sheep in a world where no one had a fenced farm.
 Nabal’s crews had to keep his sheep separate from everyone else’s sheep that were out grazing in shared public fields.
 They had to keep the sheep moving so no area would become overgrazed, but ensure that the huge flock would return to a public water source at least every 10 days.
 They had to protect Nabal’s sheep from hyenas, jackals, lions and other predators that could carry them away.
 Those predators included human thieves, who could snatch the sheep or rob the shepherds.

 This particular grazing season, Nabal’s shepherds were blessed.
 A former shepherd named David, who was fleeing the mad attacks of the paranoid King Saul, had settled into the area with about 600 of his own friends and followers.
 David, it seems, had not forgotten what it was like to be responsible for a large flock of sheep.
 He and his friends made sure that Nabal’s crews remained safe from thieves and predators the entire time they were caring for the sheep in the pastures.
 Nabal’s staff said they were “like a wall” around the flock and crew.
-When the sheep shearing festival started, David’s men headed down — not to join the party, because David was being hunted, but just to ask for some food.
+When the sheep shearing festival started, David’s men headed down — not to join the party, because David was being hunted and making themselves visible would be unsafe, but just to ask for some food.

-But Nabal was not like David’s father or any other herd owner David had ever known.
+Nabal turned out to be unlike David’s father or any other herd owner David had ever known.
 Instead of welcoming the guests, he turned them away.

 “Who is this David?” he asked.
 “Many servants are breaking away from their masters these days.
 Why should I take my bread and water and the meat I have slaughtered for my shearers and give it to men coming from who knows where?”